sonic-pi-net/sonic-pi/etc/doc/tutorial/A.05-acid-bass.md

 sounds.
 We currently have our `res:` set to `0.8`.
 Try cranking it up to `0.85`, then `0.9`, and finally `0.95`.
 You might find that a cutoff such as `110` or higher will make the differences easier to hear.
-Finally go crazy and dial in `0.999` for some insane sounds.
+Finally go wild and dial in `0.999` for some insane sounds.
 At a `res` this high, you're hearing the cutoff filter resonate so much it starts to make sounds of its own!